Agentic Commerce: is your catalog readable by a buying AI?

 The world of digital commerce is constantly changing, and a new wave is about to redefine the way products are discovered and purchased: Agentic Commerce.
 Gone are the days when every purchase was the fruit of painstaking human research, comparing prices and reading reviews.
-Welcome to the era when artificial intelligences, acting as truly autonomous agents, will make the purchasing decisions.
-The question is no longer whether your site is visible to a human customer, but whether your product catalog is clear and structured enough to be understood and processed by a buying AI.
-Your survival in this new paradigm will depend on your ability to adapt your offer.
-Are you ready for this revolution?
+We are now entering an era in which artificial intelligences, acting as truly autonomous agents, will make their own purchasing, recommendation and optimization decisions.
+Faced with this profound transformation of e-commerce, many companies are calling on AI consulting experts to anticipate the impact of artificial intelligence on their digital strategies and business models.

 Agentic Commerce represents a major shift.
 It refers to an ecosystem where intelligent software agents, powered by artificial intelligence, are mandated to autonomously research, compare, negotiate and finalize purchases on behalf of a user or company.
 These AIs are not simply decision-making tools; they are the decision-makers and the executors.